 (A) Workforce Housing.
-Dwelling units serving residents and their families whose annualized income is at or below 80% of the Area Median Income for Albuquerque (AMI) as adjusted for household size and determined by the U.S. Department of Housing and Urban Development, and whose monthly housing
+Dwelling units serving residents and their families whose annualized income is at or below 80% of the Area Median Income for Albuquerque (AMI) as adjusted for household size and determined by the U.S. Department of Housing and Urban Development, and whose monthly housing payment does not exceed 30% of the imputed income limit applicable to such unit or 35% under special conditions to be defined in the Workforce Housing

-- 1 payment does not exceed 30% of the household's gross monthly income under - 2 city eligibility standards or 35% under special conditions to be defined in the - 3 Workforce Housing Plan.
-Dwelling unit is used in this Act as defined in the - 4 Comprehensive City Zoning Code. - 5 (B) A Workforce Housing Project or a Workforce Housing Subdivision is 6 the entire development in which at least 30% of the dwelling units meet the 7 definition of Workforce Housing. - (C) Workforce Housing meeting the requirements of the Workforce Housing Opportunity Act are Workforce Housing Projects and Subdivisions that receive funds and/or land from the Workforce Housing Trust Fund as the result of meeting eligibility criteria pursuant to that Plan. - 12 Section 4.
-CREATION AND ADMINISTRATION OF THE WORKFORCE 13 HOUSING TRUST FUND (TRUST FUND). - (A) The Mayor is authorized and directed to set aside at least eight percent (8%) of the biannual General Obligation Bond Capital Improvement Program to be directed to the Trust Fund for the purpose of providing Workforce Housing.
+- 1 Plan.
+Dwelling unit is used in this Act as defined in the Comprehensive City 2 Zoning Code. - (B) A Workforce Housing Project or a Workforce Housing Subdivision is the entire development in which at least 30% of the dwelling units meet the definition of Workforce Housing. - (C) Workforce Housing meeting the requirements of the Workforce Housing Opportunity Act are Workforce Housing Projects and Subdivisions that receive funds and/or land from the Workforce Housing Trust Fund as the result of meeting eligibility criteria pursuant to that Plan. - 10 Section 4.
+CREATION AND ADMINISTRATION OF THE WORKFORCE 11 HOUSING TRUST FUND (TRUST FUND). - (A) The Mayor is authorized and directed to set aside eight percent (8%) of the biannual General Obligation Bond Capital Improvement Program, up to a maximum of \$10,000,000 per two-year cycle, to be directed to the Trust Fund for the purpose of providing Workforce Housing.
+This set aside shall be presented as a separate bond question for the 2007 CIP and subsequent CIP bond programs which solely addresses permanently affordable housing.
+If this question is turned down by the voters no CIP funds from that election shall be spent on Workforce Housing.
+The set aside shall not be included in any bond cycle that begins six years after the enactment date of this ordinance unless extended by the Council.
 All interest earnings of funds in the Trust Fund shall be re-appropriated to the Trust Fund.
 No funds in the Trust Fund can be appropriated or used for any other purpose than as described in the Workforce Housing Opportunity Act. - (B) The Fund income and interest earnings shall be appropriated for the purposes set forth in this Act after recommendation by the Mayor and approval of the Council. - (C) Programming and Selection.
 The projects funded by the Trust Fund shall be selected and programmed as provided below: - (1) The Affordable Housing Committee (the "Committee").
-The Affordable Housing Committee shall serve as the advisory committee to develop the Workforce Housing Plan and Needs Assessment and shall conduct an annual review of Plan progress. - (2) Workforce Housing Plan and Needs Assessment.
-The Committee, with the staff support of the Department of Family and Community Services (the Department) or its successor and technical support from representatives of the Office of Economic Development and the Planning Department, shall develop a Five Year Workforce Housing Plan (the Plan),
+The Affordable Housing Committee shall serve as the advisory committee to develop the Workforce Housing Plan and Needs Assessment and shall conduct an annual review of Plan progress.